-In support of these exchanges, it is necessary for CDN peers to exchange additional information with each other.
-Depending on the method(s) supported, this includes o The operator's unique id (operator-id) or distinguished CDN-domain (operator-domain);
+In support of these redirection requests, it is necessary for CDN peers to exchange additional information with each other, and this is the role of the FCI part of request routing.
+Depending on the method(s) supported, this might includes o Additional capabilities of the dCDN, such as its ability to support different CDNI Metadata requests.

-- o NS records for the operator's set of externally visible request routers; - o The set of requests the dCDN operator is prepared to serve (e.g. a set of client IP prefixes or geographic regions that may be served by dCDN).
+- o The operator's unique id (operator-id) or distinguished CDN-Domain (operator-domain); - o NS records for the operator's set of externally visible request routers; - o The set of requests the dCDN operator is prepared to serve (e.g. a set of client IP prefixes or geographic regions that may be served by dCDN).